AGJF/AWS-Agentic-AI-Global-Hackathon---JobGenie/README.md

 - **APIs:** JSearch API

 ## Requirements
--A valid API key for the job listings API (e.g., RapidAPI).
+- A valid API key for the job listings API (e.g., RapidAPI).

 ## Testing Procedure
 1) Access the Application
--Open the deployed JobGenie web app in a browser.
+- Open the deployed JobGenie web app in a browser.

-2)Upload Resume
+2) Upload Resume
--Click the Upload Resume button.
+- Click the Upload Resume button.
--Select a PDF file containing your resume.
+- Select a PDF file containing your resume.

-3)Analyze Resume
+3) Analyze Resume
--After uploading, click Analyze Resume.
+- After uploading, click Analyze Resume.
--The application will process the resume and fetch relevant job listings.
+- The application will process the resume and fetch relevant job listings.

-4)Review Job Matches
+4) Review Job Matches
--Browse the job listings and check the compatibility scores.
+- Browse the job listings and check the compatibility scores.
--View the missing skills highlighted for each job.
+- View the missing skills highlighted for each job.

-5)Amend Resume
+5) Amend Resume
--Click View Details on a job.
+- Click View Details on a job.
--Use the Amend Resume feature to add additional skills or information.
+- Use the Amend Resume feature to add additional skills or information.
--The system will generate a new tailored resume.
+- The system will generate a new tailored resume.

-6)Download Tailored Resume
+6) Download Tailored Resume
--Once the tailored resume is generated, download it via the provided link.
+- Once the tailored resume is generated, download it via the provided link.
--Verify that the content reflects the added skills and job-specific tailoring.
+- Verify that the content reflects the added skills and job-specific tailoring.